Reliable Power, Even in the Cold: Why the Public Sector Is Choosing Hydrogen

 Where Clean Energy Plans Fall Short

 Across North America, public agencies are under pressure to decarbonize — and for good reason.
 From city transit to emergency response, the public sector is expected to lead the transition toward clean energy.
 But leadership can’t come at the cost of reliability.
-When winter hits, buses still need to run, hospitals still need backup power, and crews still need to clear the roads.
+When winter hits, buses still need to run, hospitals still need backup power, commuters need destinations, and crews still need to clear the roads.

 That’s where many well-intentioned clean energy plans start to unravel.
 Batteries lose efficiency in freezing temperatures, biofuels struggle with gelling, and grid-tied renewables can’t always deliver consistent power during long, dark winters.
 The result is a familiar frustration — the technology looks good on paper but falls short in practice.